 Per the Caltrans Guide for the Preparation of Traffic Impact Studies, the traffic modeling and signal timing optimization software package Synchro (Version 7 Build 759) has been utilized to analyze signalized intersections under Caltrans' jurisdiction, which include interchange to arterial ramps (i.e. I-215 Freeway ramps at Scott Road and I-15 Freeway Ramps at SR-79) and signalized intersections along SR-79.
 The intersections along Winchester Road (SR-79) within the City of Temecula have also been evaluated using the Synchro software.
-Synchro is a macroscopic traffic software program that is based on the signalized intersection capacity analysis as specified in the Chapter 16 of the HCM.
-Macroscopic level models represent traffic in terms of aggregate measures for each movement at the study intersections.
+Synchro is a macroscopic traffic software program that is based on the signalized intersections.
+Equations are used to determine measures for each movement at the study intersections.
 Equations are used to determine measures of effectiveness such as delay and queue length.
 The LOS and capacity analysis performed by Synchro takes into consideration optimization and coordination of signalized intersections within a network.
-All other study area intersections within the County; and City of Murrieta, and the City of Temecula have been analyzed using the software package Traffix (Version 8.0 R1, 2008).
+All other study area intersections within the County, and City of Murrieta, and the City of Temecula have been analyzed using the software package Traffix (Version 8.0 R1, 2008).